About OutagesIO and Echo Networks LLC

 Fun fact: There were no Linux installers back then.
 It took over 40 diskettes to build the operating system.

 The emergence of the Internet quickly replaced the BBS, and I ventured into the Internet service provider (ISP) industry as NewForce.ca.
-We transformed from using Linux servers to Cisco dial-up servers and upgraded our local Telco connection to a 100Mbps fiber connection, allowing us to become a full-fledged ISP.
+We transformed from using Linux servers to Cisco dial-up servers and had a 100Mbps fiber connection to the local TelCo, allowing us to become a full-fledged ISP.

 Our services included dial-up and dedicated Internet access, which led to a government contract with the fisheries department.
 We also hosted early VoIP services and were involved in a lot of new technologies.